Pylons/pyramid/docs/designdefense.rst

 .. _simpler_traversal_model:

-Pyramid has Simpler Traversal Machinery than Does Zope
+Pyramid has simpler traversal machinery than does Zope
 ------------------------------------------------------

 Zope's default traverser: